Product and mobile app analytics insights from industry experts

 Customer engagement dashboard

-To help you achieve this, the UXCam UXCam dashboard is customizable.
-Build your dashboard easily with our dashboard template and add widgets to display your chosen metrics.
+To help you achieve this, the UXCam dashboard is customizable.
+You can build your dashboard easily with our dashboard template and add widgets to display your chosen metrics.
 Furthermore, UXCam is cloud-based, so you and your team can access your dashboard from anywhere.
-Take advantage of features like data visualization and customer segmentation, and view this data in your dashboard with a click of a button.
+With UXCam, you can take advantage of features like data visualization and customer segmentation, and view this data in your dashboard with a click of a button.

 Step 4 - Monitor your metrics

-Now your dashboard is up and running (with the right metrics, of course), you need to monitor your metrics.
+Now your dashboard is up and running (with the right metrics, of course), you need to regularly monitor your metrics.
 This becomes easier if you use a dashboard with lots of visuals like graphs and charts.
-Monitor your metrics over a set time frame for a good starting point for your analyses.
+Monitor your metrics over a set time frame for a good starting point for your analyses to get a clearer picture of trends and patterns.

 Step 5 - Analyze the data

 Now, it’s time for data analysis.
 Your customer experience dashboard shows you a wealth of data that has been broken down to provide all the steps of your customers’ journeys.
-You’ll notice now just how many factors influence customer experience.
+You’ll notice now just how many factors influences the customer experience.

 Think about what action you want your customers to take.
 Perhaps you want them to make a purchase, watch a video, or book a demo.
 Analyze how far into this process your customers get.
 Hone in on things like rage taps, drop-offs, and other critical events to decipher why they’re not making it through the funnel.